-The concession of the credit is subject to the taxpayer's request and the approval by the Secretary of the Treasury of an administrative determination.
-You must include with the return copy of the Administrative Determination issued by the Department of the Treasury.
+The concession of the credit is subject to the taxpayer's request and the approval by the Secretary of an administrative determination.
+You must include with the return copy of the Administrative Determination issued by the Department.

 The taxpayer must include with the return for every year in which the credit is claimed, a schedule detailing the date in which the credit was granted, the taxable years in which the tax credit has been claimed, its expiration date, the total amount of the credit, and the amounts claimed in previous years.